payu-india/CMS-Chatbot/reference/introduction/v2_authentication_with_payu_apis.md

 hidden: false
 metadata:
   title: Authentication with PayU APIs
-  description: >-
-    Learn how to securely authenticate and integrate with PayU India’s APIs.
+  description: 'Learn how to securely authenticate and integrate with PayU India’s v2 APIs. '
-    Explore topics such as merchant keys, salt, REST API authentication, hash parameters, and SHA512 encryption.
-Enhance your payment gateway integration with PayU’s robust security features.
   keywords:
     - PayU India API authentication
     - Merchant key and salt for PayU APIs